Tamar Braxton Says What’s Next For Her And Tom Green After ‘Celebrity Big Brother’ Blowout

 A very loud argument ensued between Tamar and Tom, and when the latter was eventually evicted, the former did an over-the-top dance as he walked out of the door.

-Tamar also got into a verbal argument with Tom’s ride-or-die alliance member, Kato after he made a comment about her looking like television psychic Miss Cleo.
+Tamar also got into a verbal argument with Tom’s ride-or-die alliance member Kato after he made a comment about her looking like television psychic Miss Cleo.
 Kato had also mentioned Tamar’s son as a reason to send her home earlier in the game, which didn’t sit well with the singer.
 While in the house, the Braxton Family Values star swore never to speak to Kato outside of the house again, but it seems she has now had a change of heart regarding both men.

 Big Brother Season 21 will return this June with Julie Chen hosting.